bdgiffin/pygame-tutorials/README.md

-# pygame-tutorials
-A collection of introductory examples to Pygame
+# A simple introduction to PyGame